drchriscole/Godb_setup/README.md

     * all the config files in <root>/cfg need to be checked for valid paths
       * in particular 'common.cfg', 'godb.cfg' and 'webapp.cfg'
       * strikes me that they should be rationalised and be more agnostic
+    * Now fixed to use the $GODBROOT environment variable instead